 Mr. Baskeyfield specializes in the music of the French composers of the 19th and 20th centuries; this is complemented by research interests in organ improvisation as taught by the apostolic succession of teachers and students at the Paris Conservatoire, and in the design, construction and voicing of the instruments of that school.
 However, his concert repertoire in general is varied and eclectic; a special affection for the Old Masters of the 17th-century North German School in no way detracts from his interpretations of the music of the great 19th-century virtuosos.
-He has, occasionally, given theatre organ recitals.
-He is increasingly renowned for improvised accompaniment of silent films.
-Hallmarks of his music making are a compelling sense of rhythm, incisive and crystalline articulation and a soaring legato.
+He has occasionally given theatre organ recitals.

-Mr. Baskeyfield was an organ scholar at St John’s College, Oxford, where he read Law and studied organ with John Wellingham and David Sanger.
-On the encouragement of David Higgs he crossed the Atlantic to begin graduate work at the Eastman School of Music.
-His doctoral research explored the boundary between written composition and improvisation among the Parisian organist-composers taught by Louis Vierne and Marcel Dupré.
-Between Oxford and Eastman he spent a year as organ scholar of Christ Church Cathedral and St Patrick’s Cathedral, Dublin, accompanying or directing the choirs of professional mixed voices, and men and boys respectively.
-He is currently Director of Music at Christ Episcopal Church, Pittsford, outside Rochester, NY.
-The recipient of an unusual number of first prizes in playing competitions, he was most recently the winner at the Canadian International Organ Competition 2014 (incidentally taking three other prizes including audience prize); earlier competition success includes first prizes at St Albans, Miami, and the AGO National Competition in Organ Improvisation, all with audience prize.
+Mr. Baskeyfield was an organ scholar at St John’s College, Oxford, where he read Law.
+On the encouragement of David Higgs, he crossed the Atlantic to begin graduate work at the Eastman School of Music.
+His doctoral research examined the influence of the Paris Conservatoire organ improvisation curriculum on the composed repertoire of Dupré and Vierne.
+He is the recipient of an unusual number of first prizes in playing competitions; these include CIOC, St Albans, Miami, and the AGO National Competition in Organ Improvisation, all with audience prize.

 Aside from solo performance he enjoys work as a collaborative pianist, continuo player, and occasional cocktail pianist.
 He has been broadcast a number of times on American Public Media’s Pipedreams, as well as NPR’s With Heart and Voice and, more locally, as part of the daily playlist on classical station WXXI.
-Among other things, he is enthusiastic about cooking, brewing, sports fishing and aquarium fish, in particular the cichlids endemic to the east African rift lakes, Malawi and Tanganyika.
-Current projects include translation of writings by Dupré and Rolande Falcinelli held in a collection at the Sibley Music Library and training his English springer spaniel pup, Lucy.
+He is currently enthusiastic about cooking, brewing, sports fishing, vegetable gardening, beekeeping and aquarium fish, in particular the cichlids endemic to the east African rift lakes, Malawi and Tanganyika.
+He shares his house with two springer spaniels, Lucy and Wilbur.

 He is represented in North America by Karen McFarlane Artists, Inc.